thehashrocket/be-more-mindful/README.md

-# open-my-page
+# Be More Mindful

 ## What it does

-This extension includes:
+This extension allows the user to:

-* a background script, "background.js"
-* a browser action
-* a page "my-page.html"

-All it does is: when the user clicks the button, open "my-page.html" in a new tab.
+* Open a new tab, or click an icon that spawns a new tab.
+* It allows the user to set what they are focusing on for that day.
+* The user can setup up to 3 projects and what they need to accomplish to move that project forward.

 ## What it shows

-* how to listen for browser action clicks in a background script
-* how to open a page packaged with your extension
+* What they are focusing on and what they want to accomplish today.

+### Citations
+##### mindfulness icon by Martyn Jasinski from the Noun Project